Large-Sample Properties of the Synthetic Control Method under Selection on Unobservables: SC method

-This implies that $\Tef\sim1$, and thus Assumption \ref{as:emp_set} is violated.
-Again, this behavior should not be surprising: in this example, we have a single pretreatment period that provides information about the relevant unobserved heterogeneity.\\
+This implies that $\Tef(\m{F})\sim1$, and thus Assumption \ref{as:emp_set} is violated.
+Again, this behavior should not be surprising: in this example, we have a single pre-treatment period that provides information about the relevant unobserved heterogeneity.